rlauer6/doc-converter/README.md

 ## Hacking on the Project

 Hacking on the project means working with `autoconf`, `bash` and Perl scripts.
-If that makes your heart bump read on.
+If that makes your heart pump read on.
 Make sure you have
 installed:

 * automake